puppetlabs/puppet-docs/source/puppet/latest/types/filebucket.md

 This setting is _only_ consulted if the `path` attribute is set to `false`.

-If this attribute is not specified, the first entry in the `server_list` configuration setting is used, followed by the value of the `masterport` setting if `server_list` is not set.
+If this attribute is not specified, the first entry in the `server_list` configuration setting is used, followed by the value of the `serverport` setting if `server_list` is not set.

 ([↑ Back to filebucket attributes](#filebucket-attributes))